 Chairs: Todd Allen, Universal Construction Testing/Radarview and Dennis Wipf, Gervasio & Associates Inc.

 The committee reported (Fall 2015) that they planned to create an educational program based on Guideline 210.3R–2013, “Guide for Using In-Situ Tensile Pulloff Tests to Evaluate Bond of Concrete Surface Materials.”
 This video and “how to guide” will be a companion document to the existing guideline.
-A Document Development Request for a 1 to 2 hour web-based educational module for applications, testing, and interpretation of in-situ pull-off tests was submitted to TAC at the Spring 2016 meeting.
-TAC approved the request unanimously.
+A Document Development Request for a 1 to 2 hour web-based educational module for applications, testing, and interpretation of in-situ pull-off tests was submitted to TAC and approved at the Spring 2016 meeting.
+Committee 210 reported (Spring 2017) that work on format and content for the training webinar continues toward a goal to ballot by May 2017.

 COMMITTEE - 310 SURFACE PREPARATION